Tag: performance optimization

 string message = $"Hello, {name}!";

-💡 Pro Tip: Always review the release notes for new versions of C# and .NET.
-They often include specific performance benchmarks and migration tips.
+Pro Tip: Always read the release notes for new versions of C# and .NET.
+They often provide insights into performance enhancements and migration strategies.

-In one of my projects, upgrading from .NET Core 3.1 to .NET 6 reduced API response times by 30% and cut memory usage by 20%.
-These gains required no code changes—just a framework upgrade.
+In one project, upgrading from .NET Core 3.1 to .NET 6 reduced average API response times by 30% and slashed memory usage by 20%.
+No code changes were required—just the upgrade itself.
+Another example: a team migrating to C# 10 was able to reduce string concatenation overhead by leveraging interpolated string handlers, streamlining a critical data processing pipeline.

 var list = new List<int> { 1, 2, 3, 4, 5 };